 Heel-to-Toe Drop

-The heel-to-toe drop is the difference between the stack height of the shoe's heel and that of its toe.
+The heel-to-toe drop is the difference between the shoe's heel height and toe height.
 Barefoot or zero-drop shoes have no heel-to-toe drop.
 Minimal shoes can range from a 1 to 4 mm drop.
 Moderate and maximally cushioned shoes can have a wide range, up to 10 mm or more.

 A Word on Our Measurements